variablemayank/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
 Used Alpha pruning to optimize the search Query Using MinMax algorithm of Artificial Intelligence

-To play the Game Combine all the commits

-Visual View of how the code works  after executing.
+To play the Game import all the files in main.cpp Visual View of how the code works  after executing.